aj-stein-nist/oscal-2023-workshop/docs/presentation_workshop.md

 ---

-## Appendix F.i: Our plan of action and milestones
+## Appendix F: Our plan of action and milestones

 First, we must initialize the POA&M with the metadata, SSP of the related system, and the system identifier.